MychaelC/weather-dashboard/README.md

 Refer to GitHub

 # Contact Me
-   If you have any additional questions please email me at: miketw1212@hotmail.com
+   If you have any additional questions please email me at: miketw1212@hotmail.com or visit me on [GitHub](https://github.com/MychaelC)